dmauser/azure-vpn-s2s-gcp/README.md

 # Site-to-Site VPN between Azure and GCP (static routing)

-Lab to build Azure Hub Spoke with S2S VPN to GCP using static routing.

-## Intro
+## Introduction

-The goal of this lab is to create a S2S VPN between Azure and GCP.
-On Azure side we have a traditional Hub/Spoke while on GCP we have a single VM in VPC.
-You can also use GCP as emulated on-premises environment connecting to Azure.
+On this LAB, an S2S VPN will get created between Azure and GCP using CLI.
+On the Azure side, we have a traditional Hub/Spoke, while on GCP we have a single VM in VPC.
+You can also use GCP as emulated on-premises environment connecting to Azure using S2S VPN.
+This lab uses static routing and, dynamic routing using BGP will be available soon.

 ## Architecture diagram

 ![Environment](./media/azure-vpn-s2s-gcp.png)

-### Components

 ## Solution components